 2. Understand consumer demand trends by category, segment and sub-segment

-You can base trends on your historical sales data, so there is a way to try and predict what will sell during specific times of the year.
-It’s especially easy to plan for seasonal events.
+You can base trends on historical sales data, so there is a way to predict what will sell during specific times of the year.
+That makes it especially easy to plan your assortment for seasonal events.

 By looking at sales trends by category, segment or sub-segment, you can estimate future demand and plan accordingly.

 That said, from another point of view, a trend is a forecast and isn't always accurate.
 That's especially true when you consider new trends.
 In such cases, it's about trial and error.
 A best practice would be to test a product in a smaller environment before launching it in all your stores.